A joint statement from the Hastings Prince Edward Ontario Health Team, Quinte Health and Hastings Prince Edward Public Health.

 - Wear a mask in crowded indoor spaces, and when recovering from illness.
 If you are attending a busy gathering or interacting with others, wearing a mask will reduce your risk of unknowingly spreading an infection to those you love.
 If you are recovering from illness, it is especially important to wear a mask for 10 days after your symptoms started.

 - Wash your hands often, and clean high touch surfaces.
 This is especially important to prevent the spread of influenza and RSV, both of which are easily spread on high touch surfaces.
 If you host or attend a holiday gathering, clean high touch surfaces and encourage guests to wash their hands frequently or use hand sanitizer.

-- Protect our health care services –> Do what you can to limit the spread of illness and reduce your risk of severe illness to help ensure our health care workers are available for those who need them most.
+- Protect our health care services.
+Doing what you can to limit the spread of illness will help ensure our health care workers are available for those who need them most.

 “No one wants to spend the holidays in the hospital,” says Stacey Daub, President & CEO, Quinte Health.
 “We encourage you to follow public health precautions and get vaccinated to stay healthy.
 If you do become ill and cannot manage your symptoms at home, contact your primary care provider, use a walk-in clinic, a virtual clinic, or one of the COVID, Cold and Flu Clinics.
 Please save local emergency departments for emergencies.”

 Details about COVID, Cold and Flu Clinics, including booking information, can be found at www.hpeoht.ca/covid-cold-flu-care-clinics/

 Get your flu shot or COVID-19 vaccination at local pharmacies.
 Public health continues to offer COVID-19 vaccination at select clinics.